Rhythm Nation 1814 (film): Fashion

-The outfit worn for the "Rhythm Nation" video and performances of the song is famous in popular culture.
-Jackson's appearance includes "a fearless red-lipped pout and long black ponytail", along with "a black baseball hat with a metal "1814" applique, a black military-style shirt jacket with silver buckles and faux leather straps and collar, black belted pants and chunky, strappy boots."
+The outfit worn for the "Rhythm Nation" video and performances of the song is well known in popular culture.
+Jackson's appearance includes "a fearless red-lipped pout and long black ponytail", along with "a black baseball hat with a metal "1814" appliqué, a black military-style shirt jacket with silver buckles and faux leather straps and collar, black belted pants and chunky, strappy boots."
+The design was inspired by the Firemen's uniform in the 1966 film Fahrenheit 451.
 An additional anecdote from The New York Times noted "Ms. Jackson, done up in black military-inspired garb, was eager to rail against societal ills like racism and domestic abuse."

-Jackson was often questioned for her black attire and uniforms, "Wearing black shows that for once that you can represent something positive and not negative," she emphasized.
+Jackson was often questioned about her black attire and uniforms, "Wearing black shows that for once that you can represent something positive and not negative," she emphasized.
 Jackson recalled being hurt over the comments of an African-American critic who considered her black attire "drab", saying "I would hope that everyone will understand that for once black represents something good.
-That's why I decided the color scheme for Rhythm Nation – the costumes, the cover art, the overall feeling – would be positively, uncompromisingly Black."
+That's why I decided the color scheme for Rhythm Nation – the costumes, the cover art, the overall feeling – would be positive and uncompromisingly Black."

 Jackson performing "Rhythm Nation" on the Number Ones, Up Close and Personal tour, 2011.

 Chris Ryan of MTV praised Jackson's look as trendsetting, saying "Janet took her place at the top of the trendsetting heap".
 Julianne Escobedo Shepherd of MTV Style spoke about its influence, recalling that "everyone wanted to dress like her" and dance classes would "dedicate hours" to the video's choreography.
-An additional critique regarded the video's wardrobe "intimidating" and "uniform fetish", likened to "some type of dark-ops cadet corps".
-Essence also praised Jackson as a trendsetter, commenting "she started her own movement with the hoop earrings with the solo key".
-Retail outlet Karmaloop called Jackson's snapback hat "80s signature style", selling a hat based on Jackson's.
+An additional critique described the video's wardrobe as "intimidating" and "uniform fetish", likened to "some type of dark-ops cadet corps".
+Essence also praised Jackson as a trendsetter, commenting "she started her own movement with the hoop earrings with the single key".
+Retail outlet Karmaloop called Jackson's snapback hat "1980s signature style", selling a hat based on Jackson's.
 MTV credited the hat worn in the video as one of the reasons for the snapback hat's revival in popularity.

 In 2011, Entertainment Weekly included the outfit at number nineteen on a list of 50 Stars Who Rocked Fashion, commenting Jackson adopted a "crisp military look for the ladies—with epaulets, cadet caps, fierce tailoring."
 In 2013, Lucky Magazine ranked the video among "The 18 Most Stylishly Influential Music Videos of All Time".
 The same year, Cosmopolitan listed "Rhythm Nation" among the "10 Most Iconic Music Video Looks of the 80s".
-In 2013, Alexander Fury of The Independent called Jackson a "style icon", saying "the artwork created with Eighties illustrator Tony Viramontes for Control stands the test of time, as does the video for 1989's "Rhythm Nation", adding he was "obsessed" with the video's "get-up of quasi-military uniform accessorised with a single key on a hoop earring."
+In 2013, Alexander Fury of The Independent called Jackson a "style icon", saying "the artwork created with Eighties illustrator Tony Viramontes for Control stands the test of time, as does the video for 1989's "Rhythm Nation", adding he was "obsessed" with the video's "get-up of quasi-military uniform accessorized with a single key on a hoop earring."